-in residential soils (80 ppm), and 90% are below the EPA's level (200 ppm).
+Lead levels in a majority of samples tested fall below California's screening threshold for lead in residential soils (80 ppm), and 90% are below the EPA's threshold (200 ppm).
 Less than 1% are above 1,000 ppm, which the State of California classifies as "hazardous waste."